Riverport Electric Light Commission AGM

 Resolution to borrow money to pay off debt - Resolution was deferred to next Special Meeting

-Welcome to the Riverport Electric Light Commission (RELC) Annual General Meeting 2025.
-The meeting took place on Tuesday June 24th 2025 at the Riverport Community Centre.
-This interactive forum created for the customers of RELC under the contracted administrative services of the Town of Mahone Bay.
-The page provides the opportunity for residents within the RELC utility to access useful information from the AGM, to exchange comments and to ask questions.
-It is hoped that engaging customers of the Riverport electric utility will allow for an informed voting process for the motions presented at the AGM.
+Welcome to the Riverport Electric Light Commission (RELC) Annual General Meeting Discussion Group.
+This interactive forum was created for the customers of RELC under the contracted administrative services of the Town of Mahone Bay.
+The page provides the opportunity for residents within the RELC utility service area to access useful information from AGMs, to exchange comments and to ask questions.
+It is hoped that engaging customers of the Riverport electric utility will allow for an informed customer base.

 The Chair of the Commission, David Maxwell introduced the meeting and outlined the agenda with a narrative on the operations over the last year.
 Merrill Zinck, Treasurer then presented financial updates and status for the utility.
 The Commission then detailed the options for Riverport Electric moving forward.
+A call for new nominations for Commissioners was made and there were none.
+Arleigh Robar's existing nomination was accepted.

 The Commission presented three resolutions for consideration by customers of the electric utility.
 These resolutions were voted upon at a follow-up meeting on July 23rd 2025.
 Voting on the motions assumed that a customer acknowledges that they understand and agree with the qualifications to vote.